Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 A peaceful meadow filled with wildflowers leads to the small, reflective Little Tipsoo Lake, surrounded by dense evergreen trees, with rugged hills rising in the background under a mostly clear sky.

-No reservation or hiking is required to see fields of flowers at Little Tipsoo Lake, captured here.
-Parking is available next to the better-known Tipsoo Lake across Chinook Pass.
+No hiking is required to see fields of flowers at Little Tipsoo Lake, captured here.
+Parking is available in the parking lot across Highway 410, also known as Chinook Pass, near the Sunrise Corridor.

 Best Places to See Wildflowers